Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02f_FixedBookings.md

 - *Contra account*
 Enter the contra account number.
 This field is compulsory.

-  > [Info]  When you start typing in an account number, a context menu is displayed.
-You can also select the appropriate option from the menu.
+  > [Info] After you have entered at least two characters in the field, a list is displayed with all accounts matching the entry.
+You can also select the corresponding account in the list.

 - *Receipt1*
 Enter the invoice number.